 What is fat the state of having too much stored fuel? 👎🏻

-When you consistently eat more energy than you use, your body keeps stores more and more fat molecules in your fat tissue.
+When you consistently eat more energy than you use, your body keeps that energy, and stores it in fat molecules in your fat tissue.
 When all the fat cells in your fat tissue are full of fat molecules, this makes your layer of fat thick and obscures your abs.
 This is the state of being 'fat' or the state of having too much stored fuel. 👎🏻

 How does your body use up stored fat?

 So when your body needs energy, it 'burns fat' by taking fat molecules or triglycerides out of a fat cell, breaking them down, and sending them to your other cells to be broken down for energy.
 It is called 'burning' fat because fat breaks down via oxidization in your mitochondria. (powerhouse!)
-Your body combines the fat with oxygen and you get energy, CO2 - which you breath out, and water.
-More on that later.
+Your body combines the fat with oxygen and you get energy, CO2, and water.

 So what happens to my fat cells when I burn up their fat storage?